Difference between Heuristic and Biases and their types?

 Index:

-What are Heuristic and biases?
+What are Heuristics and biases?

 Nobel-prize-winning economist and cognitive psychologist Herbert Simon, in the year 1950, came up with the concept of heuristics.
 Therein it is suggested that people often try to make logical and rational decisions and choices but do not always use all their cognitive abilities.